-Man, 28, charged with child murder on Indian land in Nevada
+Man charged in child’s death on Ely Shoshone reservation

-LAS VEGAS (AP) - Federal officials say a 28-year-old Native American man has been arrested and charged with beating a 3-year-old girl to death on an Indian reservation in northeast Nevada.
+LAS VEGAS (AP) - Federal officials say a 28-year-old Native American man has been arrested and charged with murder in the death of a 3-year-old girl on the Ely Shoshone Indian Reservation in Nevada.

-U.S. Attorney Nicholas Trutanich (tru-TAN’-itsh) said Tuesday the arrest of Colon Jackson on a murder indictment illustrates government efforts to stem violent crime on tribal land.
+U.S. Attorney Nicholas Trutanich (tru-TAN’-itsh) said Tuesday that Colon Jackson is in custody pending a detention hearing Thursday in U.S. District Court in Reno.

 The FBI investigates serious Indian Country crimes including child abuse, assaults, drug trafficking and public corruption.

-Trutanich says Jackson is in custody pending a detention hearing Thursday in U.S. District Court in Reno.

-The indictment says the child died Jan.
+The indictment says the child was beaten and died Jan.
 9 in Ely.

 Trutanich and a top FBI agent in Nevada, Ray Johnson, provided few details and declined to describe Jackson’s relationship to the girl.